Will Ospreay: Progress Wrestling (2012–2019, 2023)

 He lost the championship on 24 January 2016 to Marty Scurll when the referee stopped the match as Ospreay had passed out while being handcuffed in Scurll's chickenwing submission.
 Ospreay lost a rematch with Scurll at WrestleCon Supershow in Texas, USA in April and also lost a contendership match against Haskins on 31 July.
 He spent the rest of the year in showcase matches against non-regular Progress wrestlers, losing to Zack Sabre Jr., Shane Strickland, Matt Riddle and Adam Cole.
 Finally on 30 December, at a card composed exclusively of unannounced matches, Ospreay lost to Havoc.
 After the match Havoc invited Ospreay to join him in his fight against British Strong Style, who held the World and Tag Team Championship.
 Ospreay instead attacked Havoc and then realigned with Swords of Essex partner Paul Robinson.
 Ospreay attacked Havoc again, during the latter's Progress World Championship match leading to a Fans Bring The Weapons match in March.
 During the match, Ospreay challenged Havoc to put their Progress contracts at stake before losing the match and leaving the promotion.

 Ospreay returned at the last event of 2017 as a mystery opponent for Progress Champion Travis Banks, however he lost the match.
 On chapter 61, Ospreay defeated Adam Brooks, this was his first victory in the promotion since losing the Progress Championship in 2016.
 At Progress Chapter 66, Ospreay defeated Mark Haskins.

-On 7 May 2018, day 3 of the 2018 Super Strong Style 16 tournament, Ospreay challenged Jimmy Havoc to a match at Wembley Arena on September 30, 2018, but was forced to withdraw due to contractual obligations with New Japan Pro-Wrestling.
+On 7 May 2018, day 3 of the 2018 Super Strong Style 16 tournament, Ospreay challenged Jimmy Havoc to a match at Wembley Arena on 30 September 2018, but was forced to withdraw due to contractual obligations with New Japan Pro-Wrestling.
 The match was then set for Chapter 75, with Ospreay emerging victorious in a no disqualification, 2 out of 3 falls match with former tag team partner Paul Robinson as referee.
 At Chapter 82: Unboxing Live, Ospreay and Paul Robinson defeated Aussie Open (Kyle Fletcher & Mark Davis) to become the Progress Tag Team Champions.

+On 17 May 2023, it would be announced that Ospreay would return to Progress as part of the 2023 Super Strong Style 16 tournament.
+Ospreay's first match back would be against Tate Mayfairs, which he would win.
+His second match would be against Nathan Cruz, where he would lose by DQ and thus be eliminated from the tournament but reforming the Swords of Essex when his former tag partner Paul Robinson would come out to give his support.
+On Day 3, although being eliminated from the tournament, The Swords of Essex would be assisted by Callum Newman to take on CPF in a tag match in a winning effort.
+It is currently unknown what Ospreay's plans with Progress Wrestling are after this event.